Marco Pašalić

 Marco Pašalić (/hr/; born 14 September 2000) is a professional footballer who plays as a right winger for Major League Soccer club Orlando City.
 Born in Germany, he plays for the Croatia national team.

+Pašalić is a product of six different German academies, but graduated from the academy of VfB Stuttgart.
+In Pašalić's initial years as a professional footballer, he spent most of his time playing for the reserve teams of VfB Stuttgart and Borussia Dortmund respectively.
+In 2022, Pašalić made his Bundesliga debut, which would ultimately be his only appearance in the league thus far.
+The following year, Pašalić moved to Croatia and joined HNK Rijeka.

+In 2023, Pašalić made his debut for the Croatia national team, and the following year he was named to Croatia's UEFA Euro 2024 squad.
+After two seasons in Croatia, he joined Major League Soccer franchise Orlando City in 2025 as a designated player and in his debut season he was named to the MLS All-Star team.
+Pašalić represented Croatia at the 2026 FIFA World Cup.

 Club career

 Early career

 Pašalić received his early training in his hometown with Karlsruher SC and SG Siemens Karlsruhe, as well as in the youth teams of SV Sandhausen and TSG 1899 Hoffenheim.
 In 2016, he returned to Karlsruher, where he played for three years.
 Following trial training sessions at Bayern Munich and NK Osijek, he joined VfB Stuttgart II, the reserve team of VfB Stuttgart, in 2019.

 VfB Stuttgart II

 On 5 September 2020, Pašalić made his senior debut for VfB Stuttgart II in the Regionalliga Südwest division when he played the full match of a 2–0 loss at home to Hessen Kassel.
 On 24 October, Pašalić scored his first senior goal, the reserve team's second in a 2–2 draw with Kickers Offenbach.
 Pašalić would go on to score eight goals across 24 appearances.